-It is quite common during your childbearing years to have an irregular menstrual cycle at some point.
-Irregular menstrual cycles can come about due to lifestyle changes or changes in your body.
-Certain medications can cause you to miss your menstrual cycle, especially if these medications are prescribed to manipulate the sex hormones.
-Over-the-counter supplements should not cause you to miss your menstrual cycle.
+It is quite common during your childbearing years to have an irregular menstrual cycle at some point, especially when you first start having your period.
+Irregular menstrual cycles can come about due to lifestyle changes, changes in your body, or illness.
+Certain medications can cause you to miss your menstrual period, especially if these medications are prescribed to manipulate the sex hormones.
+Over-the-counter supplements should not cause you to miss your menstrual period, nor alter your regular menstrual cycle.

 Vitamins are naturally found in a variety of foods, and they are added into foods such as cereal or juices.
 People take vitamin supplements to reduce the risk of developing malnutrition or vitamin deficiencies.
 Certain vitamin deficiencies can cause significant health damage or anemia.

 Depending on the vitamin you take, each has its own side effects.
 As a blanket side effect, most vitamin supplements can cause nausea or headache.
 Multivitamins that contain high vitamin C dosage, the mineral calcium, or iron can cause additional abdominal discomfort and constipation.

 When multivitamins or vitamin supplements are taken within the recommended dietary allowance, they will not alter your menstrual cycle.
 However, overdosing on vitamins or minerals can cause changes in the hormones and shock the body, which can affect the menstrual cycle.